 Tufts uses grants to encourage interdisciplinary research among faculty and students as well.
-These grants are used to improve wound healing, establish a wildlife tissue bank at Tufts, or create films that encourage work in the digital humanities.
+These grants are used to improve wound healing, establish a wildlife tissue bank at Tufts, create films that encourage work in the digital humanities, and so much more.